chloealbright/DevHiveMind/Algorithms & Data Structures/Algo pathway.md

 For unsorted data, the choice of algorithm depends on the problem.
 If preserving order is not a priority, sorting followed by binary search can be effective.
 Otherwise, consider patterns that might include a linear search.

+## Sort Algorithm Boundary Cases
+- Potential scenarios where sorting algorithms may fail:
+  - Empty input
+  - Input with only one element
+  - Very long input
+  - Garbage inside the collection to be sorted
+  - Null input
+  - Duplicate elements
+  - Collection with all elements equal
+  - Odd/even length input

+## Nested Objects and Recursion
 When working with nested objects like JSON, you often encounter a structure that resembles a tree, involving repetitive tasks such as traversing file directories.
 In such cases, using recursion can be a powerful technique to efficiently navigate and process these nested structures.
-Additionally, when you delve deeper into handling repetitive subproblems within these nested structures, you may consider employing memoization techniques to optimize performance and avoid redundant calculations.
+Additionally, when you delve deeper into handling repetitive sub problems within these nested structures, you may consider employing memoization techniques to optimize performance and avoid redundant calculations.

-## Fixed Length Data
+## Apply Steps to Other Data Structures

-Dealing with data of fixed length, whether it's a matrix or an array, may require approaches like Merge Interval.
-This can apply to numbers or when handling ASCII values for letters.

-- Focus your conditional logic on the fixed length, which is critical for solving these problems.

-## Keeping Scope in Mind

-It's essential to consider the broader scope of a problem and its impact on the larger context.
-While precision is valuable for specific tasks, a more generalized approach can provide a broader perspective.

-- Precision is useful for specific elements within a scope.
-- A more generalized approach allows you to experience the bigger picture.
-- Alternating between precision and a broader approach is key; no single tool works for every situation.
+- Extend these steps and considerations to other data structures, utilizing built-in functionalities where applicable.